Beyond State-Wise Mirror Descent: Offline Policy Optimization with Parametric Policies: Introduction

 Learning a good policy from historical data, a.k.a.~offline reinforcement learning (RL), is an important paradigm for bringing RL to real-life domains \citep{levine2020offline,prudencio2023survey}.
 While the statistical aspects of offline RL theory are relatively well-understood \citep{jiang2025offline}, the information-theoretic algorithms that achieve strong statistical guarantees under general conditions are often not immediately computationally tractable, and addressing the computational challenge typically requires additional assumptions or sacrificing some of the statistical generality.
 In particular, while the analyses often make mild assumptions on the \textit{critic}, strong restrictions are often imposed on the \textit{actor}, limiting the theory's applicability scope and practical relevance \citep{xie2021bellman,cheng2022adversarially}.

 As a canonical example, consider PSPI by \citet{xie2021bellman} (Section~\ref{sec:pspi}), an actor-critic style algorithm that achieves strong guarantees when critics are modeled via general function approximation.
-PSPI assumes an oracle that computes a pessimistic critic $f_k$ for policy $\pi_k$, and employs \textit{mirror descent} in the actor update:
+PSPI assumes an oracle that computes a pessimistic critic $f_k$ for policy $\pi_k$, and employs \textit{mirror descent} (MD) in the actor update:

-This brings two issues: \begin{itemize}[leftmargin=*] \item The guarantee of PSPI depends on the log-cardinality of the action space and thus does not apply to continuous action spaces that are ubiquitous in control problems (e.g., Gaussian policies in robotics). \item The mirror descent in Eq.\eqref{eq:md} is \textit{state-wise}, i.e., the action distribution in each state is updated independently.
-This means that the actor (policy) is implicitly induced from the critics ($f_k$) and cannot have its own standalone parameterization (e.g., an actor network that is separate from the critic network). \end{itemize}
+This brings two issues.
+First, the guarantee of PSPI depends on the log-cardinality of the action space and thus does not apply to arbitrarily large (including continuous) action spaces that are ubiquitous in control problems (e.g., Gaussian policies in robotics).
+Secondly, MD update in Eq.\eqref{eq:md} is \textit{state-wise}, i.e., the action distribution in each state is updated independently.
+This means that the actor (policy) is implicitly induced from the critics ($f_k$) and cannot have its own standalone parameterization (e.g., an actor network that is separate from the critic network).

-These limitations not only create a disconnection between theory and practice, but also indicate a gap in theory itself: standalone policy parameterization over continuous actions are not an issue at all when we only pursue statistical guarantees and ignore computational feasibility \citep[Section 3]{xie2021bellman}, but difficulties arise when we aim for computational efficiency.
+These limitations not only create a disconnection between theory and practice, but also indicate a gap in theory itself: standalone policy parameterization over continuous actions is not an issue at all when we only pursue statistical guarantees and ignore computational feasibility \citep[Section 3]{xie2021bellman}, but difficulties arise when we aim for computational efficiency.

 In this work, we address this gap by systematically studying variants of policy optimization methods and their statistical/computational properties, under the assumption that a standard pessimistic critic oracle is given (Assumption~\ref{ass:oracle}).
 Our contributions are 3-fold:

-\begin{itemize}[leftmargin=*] \item \textbf{PSPI with general action spaces.} In Section~\ref{sec:pspi}, we revisit the PSPI algorithm to disentangle critic- and actor-side errors, and present a mild extension of the analysis to general, including continuous, action spaces via a measure-theoretic argument.
+\begin{itemize}[leftmargin=*] \item \textbf{PSPI with general action spaces.} In Section~\ref{sec:pspi}, we revisit the PSPI algorithm to disentangle critic- and actor-side errors, and present a mild extension of the analysis to arbitrarily large (and even continuous) action spaces.